-Each year, Historic Pittsford is pleased to offer the 2022 Jean France Historic Preservation Scholarship.
-This one-time, $500 award is intended to encourage and support students who demonstrate an interest in a career related to historic preservation.
+Each year, Historic Pittsford is pleased to offer a $500 scholarship award to encourage and support students who demonstrate an interest in a career related to historic preservation.

 This scholarship honors Jean France, a Pittsford resident, architectural historian and preservation advocate who worked tirelessly for the preservation of Pittsford’s historic architectural and cultural resources.
 She was a founding member of Historic Pittsford.

 2020 - Sierra Krienke, Syracuse University

 Historic Pittsford annually recognizes individuals and / or organizations in the community who have significantly contributed to supporting the mission and goals of the organization.

 We encourage both our members and non-members from throughout the community to nominate those whose outstanding contributions to the preservation of the history and character of the Village and / or Town of Pittsford are worthy of recognition.
 Eligible candidates include individuals or groups, organizations, businesses, students, scouts, governmental bodies, etc. and may come from any source.

 Responsibility for the preservation and restoration of historically important property

 Leadership of public or private efforts which result in the advancement of historic and cultural preservation

 Creation and approval of public policy or statutes which advance the interests of historic preservation

 Implementation of educational activities which help promote and support historic preservation